gmdata-co/dbt-portable-google-sheets/README.md

 This dbt macro is designed to transform data written by the Portable ([portable.io](https://portable.io)) Google Sheets Connector in your Snowflake account.

-Portable writes data in JSON format, and this macro efficiently converts the payload back into standard columns and rows.
+Portable writes data in JSON or Variant format; this macro efficiently converts the payload back into its original shape, columns with headers.
 This is particularly useful for dbt users who need to integrate Google Sheets data into their analytical workflows.

 See [Example Output](#example-output) for more details.